 The trees simply give you the functionality to re-arrange your account structure.
-Whilst the regular chart of account in your MYOB, Xero or QuickBooks Online is useful when you do the books day-to-day, it can be awkward during financial reporting.
+Whilst the regular chart of account in your MYOB, Xero or QuickBooks Online is useful when you do the books day-to-day, you probably find it awkward during financial reporting.

 Individual Investment = [Total Funding Amount] / [# of Participants]

-[Total Expense] / [Care Hours Provided]
+Hourly Cost = [Total Expense] / [Care Hours Provided]